 People often self-identify as either extroverts or introverts, but the world isn't simply divided into these two types.
 The concepts of extroversion and introversion are not binary; they exist on a spectrum.
 Most individuals find their personalities situated somewhere between these extremes, exhibiting traits of both extroverts and introverts.
 These individuals, known as ambiverts, embody characteristics from both ends of the spectrum.
 In the realm of psychology, particularly within the Big Five personality traits framework, the extroversion-introversion spectrum is a fundamental dimension.
 This nuanced understanding of personality, where one can be an extrovert, introvert, or ambivert, was first introduced by the Swiss psychiatrist and psychologist Carl Jung.

 The misconception about extroverts often goes like this: "You're so outgoing and talkative!
 Tell a joke and liven up the atmosphere!"
 People stereotype extroverts as invariably cheerful and energetic conversationalists.
 However, being an extrovert doesn't necessarily correlate with being talkative.
 Extroverts are drawn to a variety of external stimuli, not just conversations—for example, various sports activities.
 There's also a common misunderstanding that extroverts experience fewer negative emotions than introverts.
-Extroversion and introversion are merely one aspect of personality and do not govern one's overall psychological state, such as confidence or insecurity.
+Extroversion and introversion are merely one aspect of personality and do not govern one's overall psychological state, such as confidence or interiority complex.

 Many assume that extroverts are more confident than introverts, which makes them more sociable.
 In reality, confidence is not an innate state tied to extroversion but is developed over time through personal growth and experiences.
 While an extroverted personality may indeed facilitate the development of confidence, there is no direct correlation between extroversion, introversion, or being an ambivert and feelings of confidence or insecurity.
 This spectrum, where individuals may exhibit traits of extroverts, and introverts, or find themselves in the middle as ambiverts, highlights the complexity of personality beyond simple categories.